 - First couple of days: B is winning big.
 Typically due to the novelty factor.

 - After week #2: B still winning, but the relative difference is smaller.

-So if you stopped the test before 4 weeks (maybe even after a few days), you think you have a winning variation at your hands, but you don’t.
-So if you rolled it out live, you have what I call an “imaginary lift”.
-You think you have a lift because your testing tool showed +25% growth, but you don’t see growth on your bank account.
+So, if you stop the test before four weeks (maybe even after a few days), you think you have a winning variation, but you don’t.
+If you roll it out live, you have what I call an “imaginary lift.”
+You think you have a lift because your testing tool showed >25% growth, but you don’t see growth in your bank account.

-Here’s a test that we ran for an eCommerce client.
-Test duration was 35 days, it targeted desktop visitors only, and had close to 3000 transactions per variation.
+Here’s a test that we ran for an ecommerce client.
+The test duration was 35 days, targeted desktop visitors only, and had close to 3,000 transactions per variation.

 Let’s see now: